-How do I enable CloudWatch Logs for troubleshooting my API Gateway API?
+How do I enable CloudWatch Logs for troubleshooting my API Gateway REST API or WebSocket API?

-I need to debug errors with an Amazon API Gateway API that I'm developing.
+I need to debug errors with an Amazon API Gateway REST API or WebSocket API that I'm developing.
 How do I enable logging to troubleshoot my API?

 - The requests that your API receives.

 - The integration backend responses from your API.

 - Inoformation whether a provided API key was authorized.